Ben Garner: Colchester United

 On 2 March 2023, Garner was appointed as the head coach of Colchester United.
 He was relieved of duties on 21 October 2023 after defeat at home to Harrogate Town concluded a run of four consecutive league defeats.

 Right to Dream

-In August 2024, Garner was appointed head coach of Right to Dream International Academy.
+In August 2024, Garner was appointed head coach of the Right to Dream International Academy.

+Southampton

+On 4 January 2026, Garner was appointed assistant coach of Southampton.

 Style of management

 Garner began coaching at a young age following a serious injury.

 While completing his UEFA Pro Licence in 2014, Garner gained experience and insight from manager José Mourinho at Chelsea, and also credits Terry Venables as someone who "stood out from anything I had experienced previously."

 Garner has a reputation for playing attacking, possession-based football and developing young players.

-A number of figures throughout the game have spoken highly of Garner with former player Peter Ramage, chairman Stephen Parish and former England international Rickie Lambert among those to have praised him.
+A number of figures throughout the game have spoken highly of Garner with Crystal Palace chairman Steve Parish and former England international Rickie Lambert among those to have praised him.